-- The employee's total income will be more than the minimum standard deduction amount, which is \$700 for 1998.
-(This amount may be higher for 1999.) - 2) The employee's unearned (investment-type) income will be more than \$250.
+- The employee's total income will be more than the minimum standard deduction amount, which is \$700 for 1999.
+(This amount may be higher for 2000.) - The employee's unearned (investmenttype) income will be more than \$250.

 Exceptions.
-An employee who is 65 or older or blind or will claim adjustments to income, itemized deductions, or tax credits on his or her 1999 tax return, may be able to claim exemption from withholding even if the employee is a dependent.
-See the discussions in chapter 1 of Publication 505 under Exemption From Withholding for more information.
+An employee who is 65 or older or blind, or who will claim adjustments to income, itemized deductions, or tax credits on his or her 2000 tax return, may be able to claim exemption from withholding even if the employee is a dependent.
+See the discussions in chapter 1 of Publication 505, Tax Withholding and Estimated Tax under Exemption From Withholding for more information.